Category: Trip-planning

 A simple pre-trip research routine:

-1. Check fishing-reports.ai SST maps to understand current ocean conditions
+1. Check SST maps (fishing-reports.ai or Rip Charts) to understand current ocean conditions

 2. Review fish counts at your target destination for the past 2 weeks